Helsinki Tram

 Helsinki Tram Places of Interest

-If you are looking to take a sightseeing tour of Helsinki, it is said that Tram 2 is the best choice.
-Formerly the 3T service, it is the best means for travelling around among the local areas of the city.
-However, this is not the only route along which you will get a number of interesting things to do and see.
-For those individuals who take a keen interest in local architecture it is recommended that they take a ride on route number 4- we suggest that you do not miss the popular sites such as Aalto Studio, Aalto House, Olympic Stadium, National Opera House, National Museum, Senate Square and Uspenski Cathedral along the way.
-Individuals interested in culinary culture, art and design should opt for travelling on the tram on route 6 with Tapio Wirkkala Park, Arabiakeskus, Design District, Helsinki University Botanical Garden and Hietalahti Market Hall some suggested stops along the journey.
-These routes predominantly start from the south of Helsinki and head out in a number of directions.
+If you want to take a sightseeing tour of Helsinki, Tram 2 is said to be the best choice.
+Formerly the 3T service, it is the best way to get around the city’s local areas.
+However, this is not the only route along which you will find a number of interesting things to do and see.
+If you are interested in local architecture, we recommend that you take route number 4, which will take you to popular sites such as the Aalto Studio, Aalto House, the Olympic Stadium, the National Opera House, the National Museum, Senate Square and the Uspenski Cathedral.
+Those interested in culinary culture, art and design should opt for tram route 6, with Tapio Wirkkala Park, Arabiakeskus, Design District, Helsinki University Botanical Gardens and Hietalahti Market Hall as some of the suggested stops along the way.
+These routes mainly start from the south of Helsinki and head in different directions.

 Like this post?
 Please share to your friends: